What is Little Athletics?

 How old do you have to be?

-Age groups will move to a ‘calendar year’ age structure, the same that is used for School Sports, i.e. age groups will be based on the age an athlete is turning the year the season concludes (for 2018-19 this means the age you will turn in 2019).
+Age groups are based on a ‘calendar year’ age structure, the same that is used for School Sports, i.e. age groups will be based on the age an athlete is turning the year the season concludes (for 2021-22 this means the age you will turn in 2022).

 Note: Proof of age is required for all new athletes (i.e. those not previously registered with a LA ACT affiliated centre).